thisismypassport/shrinko8/README.md

 Notes:
 * Shrinkotron assumes calls to `include` are used to include other unmodified lua files.
 If this is not the case, minify may break even under `--minify-safe-only`
-* Currently, Shrinkotron does not touch data files (gfx/sfx/etc).
-It may play with their compression in the future, however.
+* Shrinkotron repacks all POD files for better compression.
+(There are options to change this - `--uncompress-pods` and `--keep-pod-compression`)
 * As Picotron evolves, there might be new globals or table keys that Shrinkotron isn't aware of.
 You can report such cases and use [`--preserve`](#preserving-identifiers-across-the-entire-cart) meanwhile.